 What is the sponsorship policy?

-Outfield signs can be arranged through Scott Smyth, Jeff Henry, Dave Cyr, or a team coach.
+Outfield signs can be arranged through Scott Smyth or Dave Cyr.
 Other sponsorship opportunities exist.
-Outfield signs are $100/year.
+Outfield signs have an initial cost of $250 or $300 (with design service) and are $100/year after that.
 Sponsors can choose to make their own signs or the league can have one designed for an additional fee.
 Vinyl banners are required for the safety of our players and the ease of storing them in the offseason.
 If interested, please send an email to firstname.lastname@example.org or email@example.com.

 What if my player doesn't have the necessary equipment?